Skip to main content

 Configure Docker

 We provide a Docker Compose configuration, which is used during development to provide the required dependencies.
-This is split up into multiple service profiles to facilitate easily customization.
+This is split up into multiple service profiles to facilitate easy customization.

 1. Some Docker settings are configured in the environment file, dev/.env.
 Copy the example environment file: